lsst-sitcom/sitcomtn-037/index.rst

 The aspect pertaining specifically to the FAFF charge is what the observer is required to look at during the process, including both images and/or alarms.
 The details of how Daytime Calibration is performed is being documented in `DMTN-222 <https://DMTN-222.lsst.io>`_ and will not be repeated as a new FAFF use-case.

-In short, a SAL script is launched by the observer to acquire a daytime set of calibrations.
+In short, a SAL Script is launched by the observer to acquire a daytime set of calibrations.
 This SAL script launches an OCPS-based processing of the images, but the ScriptQueue does not block on the processing awaiting the final analysis.
 Currently, if the process fails then no alert is generated automatically.
 However, as will be discussed in the following sections, a Watcher [#]_ alarm will be setup to listen and alert users (via LOVE) in the event of a catastrophic failure in the analysis which the observer could do something about (e.g. the shutter did not open and the flats have no signal).